Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 .. image:: ../images/sinex.png
   :alt: sine

-If you want to try plotting this yourself, install Matplotlib and paste the following code into another python file:
+If you want to verify your results through plotting and you installed Matplotlib earlier, copy and paste the following code into the bottom of your calling script and run ``python3 calling_script.py`` again

 .. code-block:: python
   :linenos:

-  def plot(H, nworkers):
+  def plot():
       import matplotlib.pyplot as plt
       colors = ['b', 'g', 'r', 'y', 'm', 'c', 'k', 'w']